nils-mathieu/piscine-rust/module-00.md

 ## General Rules

-Any program you turn in must compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
+Any code you turn in must compile *without warnings* using the `rustc` compiler available on the school's machines without additional options.
 You are *not* allowed to use `unsafe` code anywhere in your code (not until the last module :p).

 For exercises using the `cargo` package manager, the same rule applies.
 In that case, only the crates specified in the `allowed dependencies` section are allowed.
 Any other dependency is